Melania And Donald Trump Sleep In Separate Beds? Her People Say It’s Not True

 — Rickey Smiley (@RickeySmiley) March 23, 2017

-This week, an US Weekly report, citing “anonymous sources” close to the first family, claimed that Melania and Donald Trump ‘don’t sleep in the same bed.”
+This week, a US Weekly report, citing “anonymous sources” close to the first family, claimed that Melania and Donald Trump “don’t sleep in the same bed.”
 After weeks of talk about Melania’s alleged unhappiness in her role as First Lady, and viral videos of the president’s wife apparently shrinking from his touch, many were quick to believe the talk.

 According to the article, Melania Trump is putting up serious pretenses when she appears in public.
 In fact, the author of the piece claims that she’s still miserable and doesn’t bother to hide it when the cameras aren’t looking.